-Black rings are a recent fashion trend with roots that reach back to ancient times.
+Black rings are a fashion trend with roots that reach back to ancient times.
 Greek artisans carved rings from black onyx, a type of quartz valued for its shine and texture, and Roman craftsmen favored onyx for cameo-style rings that were used as seals.
 Today, jewelers use modern metals and stones to meet the rising demand for black rings that are worn sometimes just for style but other times to make a statement.

 Black Wedding Bands